Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks

 \section{Methods}

-The training and inference simulations were preformed in Julia (\verb|Julia v1.11.3|) on an Apple Silicon \verb|x64| system.
-The CRN simulations were performed using the \verb|Catalyst.jl| package using \verb|TRBDF()| as the differential equation solver.
-For faster experiment repeats, we developed a software tool to generate CRNs by specifying the ODEs in their vector form.\footnote{\href{https://github.com/rajiv256/NeuralCRNGen/blob/relu_nofinallayer/relu_main.py}{Code for the tool}}.
-The details for the simulation setup of all the demonstration presented in this work are provided in SI text.
+Training and inference simulations were performed in Julia (\verb|Julia v1.11.3|) on an Apple Silicon \verb|x64| system.
+The CRN simulations were performed using the \verb|Catalyst.jl| package using \verb|TRBDF()| as differential equation solver.
+For faster repeats of experiments, we developed a software tool to generate CRNs by specifying the ODEs in their vector form\footnote{\href{https://github.com/rajiv256/NeuralCRNGen/blob/relu_nofinallayer/relu_main.py}{Code for the tool}} The details for the simulation setup of all the demonstrations presented in this work are provided in the SI text.